Dearborn, Michigan: Geography

 According to the United States Census Bureau, the city has a total area of 24.5 sqmi, of which 24.4 sqmi is land and 0.1 sqmi (0.37%) is water.
 The city developed on both sides of the Rouge River.
 An artificial waterfall/low head dam was constructed by Henry Ford on his estate to power its powerhouse.
 The Upper, Middle, and Lower Branches of the river come together in Dearborn.
 The river is widened and channeled near the Rouge Plant to allow lake freighter access.

 Fordson Island (42°17′38″N 83°08′52″W) is an 8.4 acre island about three miles (5 km) upriver on the River Rouge from its confluence with the Detroit River.
-Fordson Island is the only major island in a tributary to the Detroit River.
-The island was created in 1922 when engineers dug a secondary trench to reroute the River Rouge to increase navigability for shipping purposes; businesses needed it to be navigable by the large lake freighters.
-The island is privately owned, and public access is prohibited.
-The island is part of the city of Dearborn, which has no frontage along the Detroit River.
+It is the only major island in a tributary to the Detroit River.
+It was created in 1922 when engineers dug a secondary trench to reroute the River Rouge to increase navigability for shipping purposes, and businesses needed it to be navigable by the large lake freighters.
+The island is privately owned, has no public access, and is part of the city of Dearborn which has no frontage along the Detroit River.

 Dearborn is among a small number of municipalities that own property in other cities.
 It owns the 626 acre Camp Dearborn in Milford, Michigan, which is located 35 mi from Dearborn.
-Dearborn was among an even smaller number of cities that hold property in another state: for a time the city owned the "Dearborn Towers" apartment complex in Clearwater, Florida, but this has been sold.
+Dearborn was among an even smaller number of cities that hold property in another state.
+For a time, the city owned the Dearborn Towers apartment complex in Clearwater, Florida, but this has been sold.
 Camp Dearborn is considered part of the city of Dearborn.
 Revenues generated by camp admissions are incorporated into the city's budget.